oracle/weblogic-kubernetes-operator/README.md

 information for users and for developers.
 It provides samples, reference material like API documentation, security information and a *Quick Start* guide if you just want to get up and running quickly.

-## Documentation for old releases

 Documentation for old releases of the operator is available [here](site/README.md).

 # Backward compatibility guidelines

 The 2.0 release introduced some breaking changes and did not maintain compatibility with previous releases.

-Starting with the 2.0 release, future operator releases are intended to be backward compatible with respect to the domain resource schema, operator Helm chart input values, configuration overrides template, Kubernetes resources created by the operator Helm chart, Kubernetes resources created by the operator, and the operator REST interface.
+Starting with the 2.0.1 release, operator releases are intended to be backward compatible with respect to the domain resource schema, operator Helm chart input values, configuration overrides template, Kubernetes resources created by the operator Helm chart, Kubernetes resources created by the operator, and the operator REST interface.
 We intend to maintain compatibility for three releases, except in the case of a clearly communicated deprecated feature, which will be